How to Afford School Expenses

 Check if they reduce fees for more than 1 child at the school or if you pay by a certain time.
 This can save as much as 20% from what I have seen.

-Start saving this year for fees next year, even if it is only something like saving every $5 note you get.
-Every bit helps.
-Use a separate bank so you don’t see it if you need to.
+Start saving this year for fees next year, even if it is only something like saving every $5 note you get, every bit helps.

 Voluntary Contributions